slahrichi/cellsociety_team02/doc/DESIGN.md

     * new languages, css styles are very easy to add ,you just make the necessary resource files and add a one line command (in `MenuBarControlPanel.java`) to create the new button, and it will be shown on the GUI.

+    -Controller
+        - Any new simulation type would easily be parsed.
+ALl the user needs to do is add the simulation's type's name in the List of SIMULATIONS.
+        - Any new simulation parameter would easily be added (neighborConfig, direction).
+The new tag's name would just need to be added to the List of TAGS.
+        - Any file extension could hold the data, as long as it would be properly processed and return a hashMap with the parsed data.

 ## High-level Design